This topic describes how to remove nodes from a cluster of Container Service for Kubernetes (ACK).

 - When you remove nodes from an ACK cluster, you may need to migrate pods that run on these nodes to other nodes.
-This may cause service interruptions.
+This may cause service interruption.
 We recommend that you remove nodes during off-peak hours.

 - Nodes remain in the unschedulable state when they are being removed.

 - Only worker nodes can be removed.

 - We recommend that you remove nodes in the ACK console.
 If you run the kubectl delete node command to remove nodes from an ACK cluster, note the following limits:

 - The removed nodes cannot be added to other ACK clusters.

 - The Elastic Compute Service (ECS) instances are automatically released after the nodes are removed.